 Hundreds of tourists pile off and huddle at the edge of the canyon to gaze, point and roll videotape at one of the most amazing vistas in the Americas.
 Fifty million years before they arrived here, intense volcanic eruptions thrust expansive plateaus upward to elevations of more than 2,000 metres.
 Tectonic plates shifted and Baja California was ripped away from the mainland.
 As rivers flowed to the newly formed Gulf of Mexico, tearing chasms through the soft volcanic rock, numerous faults erupted and split the land into one of the largest labyrinths of canyons in the world – many deeper than the Grand Canyon.

 The crowd from the train stands gazing over a chain link fence, oblivious to the fact that what they are looking at doesn’t really exist.
-Of course the stunning vista of canyons, rivers, and the Indians selling handicrafts are all very real.
-But what about the preserved wilderness of the Copper Canyon National Park that is in every traveller’s guidebook?
-That, unfortunately, is a figment of some map-maker’s imagination.
+Of course the stunning vista of canyons, rivers, and the Indians selling handicrafts are all very real, but what about the preserved wilderness of the Copper Canyon National Park that is in every traveller’s guidebook that, unfortunately, is a figment of some map-maker’s imagination.

 The group of tourists spends a few more minutes gazing out into the canyon, then files back onto the train to settle into their air-conditioned cabins and comfortable seats.
-I can’t afford the first-class train, so I walk to the road and wait in the heat for a second-class bus.
+I can’t afford the ride, so I walk to the road and wait in the heat for a second-class bus.
 Like most buses in Mexico this one has no muffler, so I hear it before I see it.
 As I climb on board, I pass the plastic Virgin Mary glued firmly to the dashboard and glance up to see a picture of Jesus taped to the ceiling above the driver.
 The brown vinyl seats of the retired school bus are packed with Tarahumaras and Mestizos (people of mixed Indian and European ancestry) and I have to stand as the bus mirrors the route of the train on its way to the town of Creel, 50 kilometres northeast.

 The road we’re rumbling down is relatively new, but the train route was completed 30 years ago.
 With the completion of the 655-kilometre railway, the arid interior of northwestern Mexico was joined to the ports of the Pacific, bringing an end to the Tarahumara’s isolation in the Sierra.